-Potential legal actions taken against Klook and the company responsible for the third-party tool.
+Potential legal actions were taken against Klook and the company responsible for the third-party tool.

 "We cannot apologize enough for letting something like this happen".

-OnePlus is a rising smartphone brand which surpassed US$1 billion in revenue just 3 years after its inception.
+OnePlus is a rising smartphone brand that surpassed US$1 billion in revenue just 3 years after its inception.
 Most company sales come from their own eCommerce website, which debuted in 2014.

 OnePlus suspended credit card payments, warned its customers, and offered free credit monitoring.
 However, significant damage was done:

-Approximately 40,000 affected customers, many of which were victims of fraudulent transactions;
+Approximately 40,000 affected customers, many of whom were victims of fraudulent transactions;

 Severe criticism for not following PCI guidelines — a set of security standards for credit card payment handling;